Extended Warranty for Used Car: Smart Move or a Waste of Money

 A guarantee is a promise to replace or refund the cost of the whole product in case of a part breakdown.
 A warranty generally entails repairing or replacing the defective part instead of replacing or refunding the whole product.

 For example, in the event of a car breakdown, a guarantee would entitle you to a replacement vehicle or a full refund for the car.
 If the car is under warranty, a technician will repair or replace the defective part instead of the whole car.
-In the case of automobiles, no one offers a guarantee on their products but a free standard warranty is the norm.
+In the case of automobiles, no one offers a guarantee on their products, but a free standard warranty is the norm.

-Types of warranty in new cars
+Types of warranty in new and used cars

 The types of warranties can be categorised into the following main groups: